tplinderoth/Copenhagen-Popgen-Course/genotype_snp_calling_exercises/README.md

-We'll use `-doMajorMinor 1` to have ANGSD figure out what the major and minor alleles are from the GLs and then, based on these identified, alleles calculate their allele frequencies with `-doMaf 1`.
+We'll use `-doMajorMinor 1` to have ANGSD figure out what the major and minor alleles are from the GLs and then, based on these identified alleles, calculate their frequencies with `-doMaf 1`.
 If we wanted to account for more uncertainty in the identificaton of what the minor allele is we could use `-doMaf 2`.
 This latter approach would take a bit longer since there would be three minor alleles to consider instead of just one.
 We'll also skip any sites that appear to have more than 2 alleles with
 `-skipTriallelic 1` (though we should have filtered these out already with our qc_sites.pos file).